enisb1/selfie-tw/README.md

 The schedules are events/activities, schedules is a name we came up to identify both

 ### Run tailwind
-nagivate to client side folder npx tailwindcss -i "src/styles/tailwind.css" -o "src/styles/output.css" --watch
+nagivate to client side folder\
+npx tailwindcss -i "src/styles/tailwind.css" -o "src/styles/output.css" --watch\
+if you don't want to --watch:\
+npx tailwindcss build -i ""./src/styles/tailwind.css" -o "src/styles/output.css"\
+copy output file in public directory in order to serve it to client when accessing projects.html, or run same command with output.css in public folder

 ### Activities' possible status
 • waitingActivable (non è ancora disponibile l'input relativo)